peihsinsu/wikitpage/README.md

   * md file: when view the wiki, using the "Edit" button in the right-top.

-<font style="text-color:red">As my use experience, Github Page need the first commit/push to complete the process to use.</font>
+__As my use experience, Github Page need the first commit/push to complete the process to use.__

 ## Use - Other Web Server Hosted